SafeG3Ar/gid-planner/README.md

 The link to our current project repository is [here](https://github.com/SafeG3Ar/gid-planner).

 ## Pending
-The main part of the app that needs to be finished is the functionality and styling.
+The main part of the app that needs to be finished is full implementation of the Calendar, the Task form, and full implementation of the user's lists.
 The following components and pages will be worked on through the next assignment:
 - Complete functionality of all pages
 - Implement password check when user signs up
 - Additional pages/components we decide to create
 - Use mongoDB Atlas for collections
-- Implement Calendar
+- Full implementation of Calendar
+- Full implementation of listts
 - Stying Task form

 ## Roles and Responsibilities